julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 **Why restricted:**
 Overuse was believed to cause barrenness or uterine pain.
 Folk logic treated rue as a blade: effective, but harmful if mishandled.

+In the Balkans, Rue reappears in love binding witchcraft, as recorded in **[Balkan Love Magic Folklore](/balkan-love-magic-folklore/)**.

 ---